start621/practical-microservices-code/chapters/Intro.md

 Most companies are faced with the challenge of iterating quickly on products, adding new features constantly, and in a large monolithic application this can be difficult.
 Microservices make it easy to change parts of an application without the fear of breaking things.

++ Polyglot ( persistence, language )

 ## Drawback of Microservices

 Although microservices have many benefits, they also come with some drawbacks.
 For starters, when we break a large application into microservices we have more applications to monitor and deploy.
 For a small number of services this isn't too bad, but as you increase the number of services in your application this can quickly become very hard to mangage.
 For this reason it's important to have good processes in place around automation, monitoring and deployment of your microservices.

+Microservices are not a free lunch.
+You trade code complexity for operational complexity.